osinmv/m3u_to_db/README.md

 # Purpose
-The idea is simple, this small script turns forlder with .m3u files into a sqlite database
+This script turns forlder with .m3u files into a sqlite database
 # Usage
 ```
 usage: main.py [-h] name path